 Architecture photography allows you to take a little more time photographing your subject.
 Your structure isn’t going to move anytime soon.

-Yet, this extra time will be useful for scouting the best camera placement.
+Yet, you can use this extra time for scouting the best camera placement.

 This field is a little more finicky when it comes to composition and perspective.
-The lines need to be straight, your frame needs to be clean and powerful.
+Aim for straight lines and a clean and powerful frame.

 Architecture is great, as these structures look very different in the day as they do in the night.
 Their meaning and mood changes.

 The same goes for weather conditions.
-A winter scene of the Eiffel Tower will differ greatly to the same image shot in spring.
+A winter scene of the Eiffel Tower will differ from the same image shot in spring.

 Use this to your advantage and show the structure off in different scenarios.
 Find your structure, and visit it many times.

 This way, you get to see how the different levels and angles of light affect it.
-You will be surprised at how many different ways you can photograph the same building.
+There are many different ways you can photograph the same building.

 Long exposures of buildings and architecture subjects can have very powerful effects.
 You can use this technique to enhance the details in the sky and clouds, darkening the mood.